AhmedElsherbini/Clean-your-Linux/README.md

 ## Installation

 This is a very simple script.
-I used regulary to clean my PC.
+I use it regulary to clean my UX PC.